Skorpion96/termux-mtkclient/README.md

 ### Root the phone (Tested with android 9 - 12)

-1. Dump boot and vbmeta
+1. Dump boot and vbmeta (you can do this from the root menu)
 ```
 python mtk r boot,vbmeta boot.img,vbmeta.img
 ```